OpenStack Plugin

 Each source could partially or completely override values gathered from previous ones.

-1. Values specified in the openstack_config property for the node whose operation is currently getting executed (in the case of relationship operations, the openstack_config property of either the source or target nodes will be used if available, with the source’s one taking precedence).
+property of either the source or target nodes will be used if available, with the source’s one taking precedence). - Values specified in the

-2. Values specified in the openstack_config runtime property for the node instance whose operation is currently being executed (in the case of relationship operations, the openstack_config property of either the source or target node instances will be used if available, with the source’s one taking precedence).
+property of either the source or target node instances will be used if available, with the source’s one taking precedence). - Values specified in the

 Configuration Structure